 What is a highway cover?

-One of the locations where I-5 will be covered is where the highway crosses under Broadway, Williams and Weidler Streets.
+One of the locations where I-5 will be covered is where the highway crosses over Broadway, Williams and Weidler Streets.

-The other cover location spans over the highway at Vancouver Avenue and creates the new Hancock/Dixon Street overcrossing.
+The other cover location spans over the highway connecting Vancouver Avenue with a new Hancock Street overcrossing.